CNG-LAB/social_carousel/README.md

 - Clone (`git clone`) or download (as `.zip`) the repo to your local machine
 - The stimuli can be downloaded [here](https://owncloud.gwdg.de/index.php/s/5onMUgVcrZSakzB) - just ask Jessica for the pw.
-- Keep the same directory structure as in the `.zip` file you jsut downloaded.
+- Keep the same directory structure as in the `.zip` file you just downloaded.
 - Update `config.json`.
   - "io_root_dir" contains the root path to the stimuli, logs, instructions.
   - "repo_dir" is the path to the repository cloned/downloaded in the first step.